NeatU CSS Framework

 <button class="n-btn bglh-azure">Normal Button</button>

-<button class="n-btn bglh-red-orange">Danger Button</button>
+<button class="n-btn bglh-red-orange">Red Button</button>

-<button class="n-btn bglh-mint-green">Success Button</button>
+<button class="n-btn bglh-mint-green">Orange Button</button>

-<button class="n-btn disabled-btn bglh-gray">Disabled Button</button>
+<button class="n-btn disabled-btn">Disabled Button</button>

 All buttons you create will have a black text color by default.
 However, black text is hard to read on dark backgrounds.
 You should consider adding the tc-white class to any buttons with a dark background to add enough contrast.

-<button class="n-btn tc-white bgh-azure">Normal Button</button>
+<button class="n-btn tc-white bgh-azure">Azure Button</button>

-<button class="n-btn tc-white bgh-red-orange">Danger Button</button>
+<button class="n-btn tc-white bgh-red">Red Button</button>

-<button class="n-btn tc-white bgh-mint-green">Success Button</button>
+<button class="n-btn tc-white bgh-orange">Orange Button</button>

-<button class="n-btn disabled-btn tc-white bgh-gray">Disabled Button</button>
+<button class="n-btn tc-white bgh-green">Green Button</button>

 Add Rounded Corners to Buttons